Participate in conversational, active learning.

 Take a deep dive into the topics and artists featured in di Rosa’s special exhibition, Davina Semo: Core Reflections and Jim Drain: Membrane.
 Focused on the special exhibition in Gallery 1, this visit will provide students time to stretch and explore through activities designed to develop interpretive, analytical, and communication skills.
 Recommended for grades 7-12.

-Take a deep dive into the topics and artists featured in di Rosa’s special exhibition, Deborah Remington.
+Take a deep dive into the topics and artists featured in di Rosa’s special exhibition, Deborah Remington: Kaleidoscopic Vision.
 Focused on the special exhibition in Gallery 2, this visit will provide students time to stretch and explore through activities designed to develop interpretive, analytical, and communication skills.
 Recommended for grades 7-12.

 @ di Rosa